-Heart Healthy Avocado Mango Salad With Lime Poppy Seed Vinaigrette is a brightly flavored and satisfying salad.
-It makes a […]
+Heart-Healthy Avocado Mango Salad With Lime Poppy Seed Vinaigrette is a brightly flavored and satisfying salad.
+It makes a delicious […]

 What goes better with a backyard BBQ or party in the warm weather than a chilled pasta salad?
 Not much in my book.
 This recipe for chilled Surprise Orzo Pasta Salad with Sweet Corn and Blueberries is the perfect accompaniment for any kind protein.
 Or, it can be a vegetarian lovers delight, and stand completely on its own.

 I have a confession to make, I’d never even tried a blood orange before making this Blood Orange Salad.

 Oh sure I’d seen them in the stores often enough, and on other people’s blogs, but since I’m not that fond of eating citrus fruits on their own, I’ve never added them to my shopping cart.
 However, now I’m in love with them and I’m never looking back!!